LouisC00/Serverless-React-Maths-Game/README.md

 ## Project Overview

-In this project, I've developed a real-time typing game using React for the frontend and serverless architecture for the backend.
-The game challenges players to type words as quickly as possible, with their scores being saved and displayed on a global leaderboard.
-By leveraging serverless functions hosted on Netlify, the game can handle multiple concurrent players without the need for a traditional server setup.
+In this project, I've developed a real-time math problem-solving game using React for the frontend and serverless architecture for the backend.
+The game challenges players to solve math problems accurately and quickly, with their scores being saved and displayed on a global leaderboard.
+Leveraging serverless functions hosted on Netlify allows the game to handle multiple concurrent players without a traditional server setup.
 Additionally, the integration of Auth0 for authentication ensures that players' scores are securely associated with their accounts.

 ## Getting Started